Improving the Physical Health of Adults with Severe Mental Illness

 This conference takes a practical case study based approach to delivering parity of esteem improving the physical health of people with mental health conditions.
 There is a focus on early intervention, and through learning from organisations that have succeeded in addressing the challenge of improving the physical health of people with mental health conditions.
-The conference will focus on meeting the national recommendation set out by The Five Year Forward View 2016, the Mental Health Taskforce in February 2016, and the Improving the physical health of people with mental health problems: Actions for mental health nurses policy published by the Department of Health in May 2016.
+The conference will focus on meeting the national recommendation set out by the October 2016 report, the Five Year Forward View 2016, the Mental Health Taskforce in February 2016, and the Improving the physical health of people with mental health problems: Actions for mental health nurses policy published by the Department of Health in May 2016.

 The conference will include national updates and case study sessions focusing on making parity of esteem a reality, early intervention, promoting fitness and physical activity, improving physical health for people with severe mental illness, smoking cessation, the role of drug abuse, monitoring physical health, the role of recovery services, reducing medication physical health side effects and the role of liaison psychiatry.